AhmedShahdev/SpamorHam_NLP/README.md

 ## 📊 Dataset

 - The dataset consists of labeled SMS messages (`spam` or `ham`)
-- Text data is **imbalanced**, with fewer spam messages compared to ham.
+- Text data is **imbalanced**, with more spam messages compared to ham.
 - Common in SMS classification problems.

 ---